crispgm/telescope-heading.nvim/README.md

 telescope.load_extension('heading')
 ```

-If nvim-treesitter is not correctly loaded, it will fallback to normal parsing.
+If `nvim-treesitter` was not correctly loaded, it would have fallen back to normal parsing.
+You may check `nvim-treesitter` configurations and whether your language is `TSInstall`ed.

 ## Usage